 Positioning and securing on the vehicle.

-Child Restraint Systems in the i-Size category are for use in i-Size seating positions, when the Child Restraint Systems are fitted in conformity with the vehicle manufacturer's instructions.
+Enhanced Child Restraint Systems in the i-Size category are for use in i-Size seating positions, when the Enhanced Child Restraint Systems are fitted in conformity with the vehicle manufacturer's instructions.

+Enhanced Child Restraint Systems in the i-Size Booster Seat category are primarily designed for use in all i-Size Seating positions.

-Child Restraint Systems in the "specific vehicle ISOFIX" category are for use in all ISOFIX positions and also in the luggage area, if the restraints are fitted in conformity with the vehicle manufacturer's instructions.
+Enhanced Child Restraint Systems in the specific vehicle ISOFIX category are for use in all ISOFIX positions and also in the luggage area, if the restraints are fitted in conformity with the vehicle manufacturer's instructions.

+Enhanced Child Restraint Systems in the specific vehicle booster seat category are to be used according to manufacturer’s instructions.

-According to the category in which it belongs to, see table 1, the Child Restraint System shall be secured to the vehicle structure or to the vehicle seat structure:
+According to the category in which it belongs to, see table 1, the integral Enhanced Child Restraint System shall be secured to the vehicle structure or to the vehicle seat structure: